leomok82/leomok82.github.io/dna-hash/index.md

 Hence, searching through a DNA database is notoriously slow, as it cannot be computed using a simple euclidean distance.
 We develop a **novel Transformer based similarity preserving DNA embeddings**, and a subsequent database of the SRA Microbe (423,994 Files/ 2TB) is built and optimized for rapid searching.

+### Project involvement
+- Leading PyTorch code development, writing majority of the model's code base
+- Optimized training process with **data-distributed parallel** (DDP) processing on the company's HPC (V100, A40, H100)
+- Conceptualized significant parts of the model, such as the transformer backbone and loss functions.

 ### Triplet Loss
 Triplet Loss is a common technique used in training similarity-preserving embeddings (e.g. BERT), which uses an anchor (dog), a positive (corgi) and a negative (cat) to create embeddings.
 The distance between the embedding pairs are then computed and ensured to be at least a sufficient distance.
 Below is an illustration of Triplet Loss